 Aldoxorubicin - A New Approach to Cancer Treatment

 Aldoxorubicin is a rationally-engineered cytotoxic which delivers well-established anti-cancer agent, doxorubicin, into the tumor.
-Currently in late-stage clinical trials, aldoxorubicin appears to overcome the key limitations of doxorubicin, including cumulative dose restrictions and cardiotoxicity.
-Aldoxorubicin utilizes a novel acid-sensitive linker that selectively binds to albumin, shuttling the cytotoxic payload directly into the tumor and potentially sparing the surrounding tissue.
+Currently in late-stage clinical trials, aldoxorubicin appears to overcome the key limitations of doxorubicin, including cumulative dose restrictions.
+Aldoxorubicin utilizes an acid-sensitive linker that selectively binds to albumin, which may allow the cytotoxic payload to preferentially accumulate in the tumor and potentially spare the surrounding healthy tissue.
 This mechanism leverages the tumor's low pH environment, and accompanying dependency upon circulating albumin to fuel growth, to enable the delivery of multifold times the standard dosing of doxorubicin.

 Aldoxorubicin has now been tested in approximately 600 patients with cancer, and is currently being studied in ongoing clinical trials across multiple cancer indications including soft tissue sarcoma (STS) and small cell lung cancer (SCLC).

 Pivotal, Global Phase 3 Clinical Trial of Aldoxorubicin in STS